The all-trans band from northeastern Ohio out to conquer music and entertain your ears!

 Madeline Eckhart

-co-founder, co-lyricist, publicist, promotions, vocals, ukulele, guitar
+co-founder, co-lyricist, vocals, ukulele, guitar

 Jo Heil

-vocals, lighting/stage management, drums, booking
+vocals, lighting/stage management

 Billy Riot Pifflestock